CISCO-METZ-GROUP/MeshChain/README.md

 istio-pilot     ClusterIP      10.101.116.201   <none>        15003/TCP,15005/TCP,15007/TCP,15010/TCP,8080/TCP,9093/TCP,443/TCP   2d
 ```
 As you can see, the ```istio-ingress``` serivce is exposed on ```31515``` for the enterprise cluster.
 Open a web browser and call the following IP address ```<The-Master's-IP>:31515/productpage``` to access the application.
 Do the same procedure to get the other cluster's port number.
 You will need the IP address and the port number to initiate the traces on each cluster.
-* This part would be used after installing Geth node
+* This part would be used after installing Geth node.
 #### 4. Installing Zipkin
 Run the following comand to install Zipkin
 ```